Chart Color Schemes

 Bacchus Marsh lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bacchus Marsh's population was approximately 27,277 as of November 2025.
-This figure represents an increase of 2,560 people since the 2021 Census, which reported a population of 24,717.
-The change is inferred from the estimated resident population of 26,577 in June 2024 and an additional 1,233 validated new addresses since the Census date.
-This results in a density ratio of 139 persons per square kilometer.
-Bacchus Marsh's growth rate of 10.4% since the 2021 census exceeded the national average of 9.7%.
-Interstate migration contributed approximately 48.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Bacchus Marsh's population was approximately 27,272 as of February 2026.
+This figure represents an increase of 2,555 people since the 2021 Census, which reported a population of 24,717.
+The change is inferred from the estimated resident population of 26,577 in June 2024 and an additional 1,231 validated new addresses since the Census date.
+This results in a density ratio of 138 persons per square kilometer.
+Bacchus Marsh's growth rate of 10.3% since the 2021 census exceeded the national average of 9.9%, indicating significant population growth in the area.
+Interstate migration contributed approximately 48.0% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends project an above median growth rate, with the area expected to grow by 6,376 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 20.8% over the 17 years.
+Future trends project an above median population growth, with the area expected to grow by 6,376 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 20.8% over the 17 years.

 Frequently Asked Questions - Population